DeepAakash/cooee-assignment1-api/README.md

 ## Deployment
-The application is hosted using Vercel.
+The full stack application is hosted using Vercel.
 You can visit the deployed version at [Cooee Project-1](https://cooee-project1.vercel.app/).

 ## Future Scope